SheikhSaadHamid1/BDDAutomationFramework/README.md

 •	mvn compile
 •	mvn test -Dcucumber.filter.tags="@WebTest"

-Note: Data Parameters for Web Tests and Authentication Credentials might needs to be updated to run successful tests.
+Note: Data Parameters for Web Tests and Authentication Credentials for API Tests might needs to be updated to run successful tests.